jmellody/jmellody.github.io/research.md

 # Works in Progress

+“Collective Action Online: Networks and Language of a Virtual Investor Movement.”

+“Social and Cultural Networks in Digital Crowdfunding Platforms.”

+“Community Moderation and User Engagement on Reddit.”

-“Sources of Cultural Change in Organizations”
+“Sources of Cultural Change in Online Communities.”

 “Keeping Time: Interaction Scripts as Coordinating Mechanisms for Self-Organizing Teams.” (with Vanessa Conzon)

+“What Day is It and Who Cares about the Date?
+Social Media Expressions of Temporal Disorientation Before and After Pandemic Onset.” (with Ezra Zuckerman Sivan and Catresa Barlow)